CERC-Genomic-Medicine/scripts/README.md

 ### plink2reference.py
 Helps to align A1/A2 alleles in PLINK to the human genome reference.
 Keeps only SNPs with A,C,G, and T alleles.
 Removes palindromic, A/T and G/C, SNPs.
 Flips everything on the `+` strand.
 Type `plink2reference.py --help` to get the description of all parameters.

+### plink_dupvar_prioritize.py
+Helps to remove duplicated variants with the highest missigness from PLINK files.
+Type `plink_dupvar_prioritize.py --help` to get the description of all parameters.